Household Food Security in the United States in 2019

 - Trends in prevalence rates of food insecurity and very low food security in U.S. households, 1995-2019

 - Interpreting the statistics

 - Getting it right: avoiding common misinterpretations of food security statistics

-In 2017, 4.5 percent of U.S. households had very low food security, down from 4.9 percent in 2016.
+In 2019, 4.1 percent of U.S. households had very low food security, not significantly different from 4.3 percent in 2018.
 In this more severe range of food insecurity, the food intake of some household members was reduced and normal eating patterns were disrupted at times during the year due to limited resources.

 Food Security in the U.S. topic page

 - Getting It Right: Avoiding Common Misinterpretations of the Data